cloudfoundry/stratos/README.md

            stratos-ui /bin/bash
 bash provision.sh
 ```
-Once the script has finished, you'll be able to view the application at the IP of your Docker machine:
+Once the script has finished, you'll be able to view the application at the IP of your Docker machine.
+This is usually `192.168.99.100`.
+If you have multiple Docker machines, you can retrieve the IP of your Docker machine with the following command:
 ```
-docker-machine ip default
+docker-machine ip [YOUR_DOCKER_MACHINE_NAME]
 ```

 Alternatively, you can run this UI with Gulp watch.
 Any changes to source Javascript, SCSS or HTML files will automatically update the 'dist' folder.
-Be sure to stop the container before switching branches.
 This will take a few minutes to provision.
 ```
 docker run -d --name stratos-ui \
            -v $(pwd):/usr/src/app \